Course Catalog

 CW 1027

-This training will guide Foster Care/Adoption Specialists, Contractors and Sub-Contractors through the process of assessing and preparing potential resource families.
+This training will guide Contractors and Sub-Contractors through the process of assessing and preparing potential resource families to meet the needs of children from the child welfare system.

 -